MobleyLab/waterNES/README.md

 # waterNES
-This repository contains workflows to calculate relative free energies using non-equilibrium switching for buried water molecules.
+This repository contains workflows to calculate relative free energies (RBFE) between ligands that bind to target protein with different numbers of trapped water molecules.
+The RBFE is calculated using non-equilibrium switching for buried water molecules.
 These workflows operate on thermodynamic cycles like these: